jedi4ever/stop-the-fork/README.md

 - Use Databags for users/password/etc..
 - Check for Chef::Solo and make your search code work for solo too
 - Use Search:Roles to configure hostname

+# Future

+Ultimately I hope to detect the reasons with a tool similar to foodcritic or puppet-lint and point them out to people.